When do puppies lose their teeth?

 Teething time

-It’s not long before a puppy’s baby teeth start to come out – in fact, by 12 to 16 weeks of age you might spot tiny baby teeth on the floor as your puppy loses their milk teeth and the adult teeth begin to emerge.
+It won't be long before a puppy’s needle-sharp baby teeth start to come out – in fact, by 12 to 16 weeks of age you might spot these tiny teeth on the floor as your puppy loses their milk teeth and the adult teeth begin to emerge.

-As with human babies, the teething process can be painful, and your puppy will probably want to chew on everything!
-Help your puppy through this time by making sure they have plenty of safe toys to chew, such as Kongs.
+As with human babies, the teething process can be uncomfortable and even painful, and your puppy will probably want to chew on everything to relieve the discomfort!
+Help your puppy through this time by making sure they have plenty of safe, soft toys to chew, such as Puppy Kongs or specifically designed puppy teething toys.
+There are even some toys you can chill in the freezer to help soothe inflamed or painful gums.

 Adult teeth

-By the time your puppy is around six to eight months old, it will probably have a full set of adult teeth.
+By the time your puppy is around six to eight months old, they will probably have their full set of adult teeth.
 Interestingly, a puppy has fewer baby teeth than a human, but more adult teeth – usually 42!

 If you have any concerns regarding your puppy’s teeth, always consult your vet for advice.